What is Aspartame?

 This glaze is applied to foods to help protect the food’s surface and improve the appearance by providing a smooth, glossy finish.

 The U.S. Food and Drug Administration (U.S. FDA) has reviewed the ingredients used in resinous and confectioner’s glazes and approved their use in foods.

 What candies use resinous or confectioner's glaze?

 Glazes can be used on jelly beans, gummy products, and chocolate covered fruits and nuts.

-Providing consumers with safe food products is the number one priority of confectionery companies, and we understand that some consumers have questions about GM technology and GMO food ingredients.
+Providing consumers with safe food products is the number one priority of confectionery companies.
+We understand that some consumers have questions about genetically modified organisms, or GMOs, which are also sometimes referred to as genetically engineered crops or foods.
+The U.S. government refers to this technology as bioengineering.

-GMO is short for “genetically modified organisms.”
-It can also be referred to as genetic engineering (GE), a process that incorporates desirable traits from nature into crops resulting in plants that can be healthier, more nutritious and better for the environment.
+Bioengineering is a process that incorporates certain desirable traits from nature into crops, resulting in plants that can be healthier, more nutritious and better for the environment.
 There are many benefits of this agricultural technology, including helping farmers reduce their environmental footprint by decreasing the amounts of water and pesticides they use, and making food more affordable which helps alleviate hunger and malnutrition around the world.

-We will continue to engage in an informative dialogue with lawmakers and consumers so that they understand the safety, prevalence and benefits of GMO technology.
+We will continue to engage in an informative dialogue with regulators and consumers so that they understand the safety, prevalence and benefits of bioengineering.